Delicious amazing roasted vegetables with garlic and parmesan has fantastic flavor from fresh garlic, olive oil and a big dash of parmesan cheese.

 There is a restaurant a few blocks from us where I would always get the mixed vegetables as my side with the meal.
 When we stopped in last week, this option had dropped off the menu.
 When I asked why, I was told that veggies cost too much so they will not be available as a side anymore, but can be purchased separately.
 I guess that’s the way things go sometimes.

-Either way, I bought some gorgeous veggies at the farmers market and made my favorite roast vegetables, including brussel sprouts.
-No one else likes them, so more for me!!
-I kept it really simple with just a little oil, garlic, a few herbs and parmesan.
+To satisfy my craving for something health-ish, I bought some gorgeous veggies at the farmers market and made my favorite roasted vegetables with garlic and parmesan…a real savory treat and I upped the vitamin ante by including brussel sprouts.
+No one else likes them, so more for me!

 One of my favorite veggies included in the mix is butternut squash.
 You can buy them already peeled and chopped, which can be pricey, or do it yourself.
 If you need help, you can check out my post on How To Easily Peel and Seed Butternut Squash.